afnleaf/knowbase2/economics/fms.md

-# Free Markets Must Evolve, a pluralistic economic theory
+# Free Markets Must Evolve
+## a pluralistic economic theory
 Free markets are good way to allocate resources.

 The concept of markets is ancient.
 Only over the last couple hundred years has it become synoymous with capitalism.
 This ideology, which has chained it in the name of freedom.